-We have officially entered grilling and barbecue season.
+We are officially entering grilling and barbecue season.

 Recommended for you